nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Todo format: `todo NAME`<br>
 Deadline format: `deadline NAME DATE END_TIME`<br>
 Event format: `event NAME DATE START_TIME END_TIME`

-> Words in UPPER_CASE are the parameters, items in SQUARE_BRACKETS are optional.
-Order of parameters are not fixed.

 > Tasks are split into 3 categories: todo, deadline, event.
 > todo: Tasks that have no specific date/time to be completed by.